survivejs/webpack-book/manuscript/02_compared.md

 Webpack core can be extended using specific *loaders* and *plugins*.
 It gives control over how it *resolves* the modules, making it possible to adapt your build to match-specific situations and work-around packages that don't work perfectly out of the box.

+Compared to the other tools, webpack might come with some initial complexity, but it makes up for this through its broad feature set.
+It is an advanced tool that requires patience.
+But once you understand the basic ideas behind it, webpack becomes powerful.

 ## Conclusion

 Webpack solves a fair share of common web development problems.
 If you know it well, it will save a great deal of time although it will take some time to learn to use it.
 Instead of jumping to a complex webpack based boilerplate, consider spending time with simpler setups first and developing your own.
 The setups will make more sense after that.

+The next chapter explains what webpack is in greater detail.
+That provides a good basis on delving deeper.